Want to know when the best time to visit Bruges is? Don’t miss this step by step guide to help you plan your trip.

 Of course, in reality, the best time of year to visit Bruges depends a little on your own interests, which is why I’ve written this guide.

-When’s High Season in Bruges?
+When’s High Season?

 Like much of Europe, Bruges is at its busiest in summer – June to August.
 July and August, in particular, can get pretty frantic and accommodation costs do tend to reflect this.